brandur/sorg/content/drafts/graphql.md

 will-o'-the-wisp.

 GraphQL's biggest problem may be that although it's better, it's not "better enough".
-The bar set by a REST is low, but it's high enough to work, and is adequate for most purposes.
+The bar set by REST is low, but it's high enough to work, and is adequate for most purposes.

-I've been doing a lot of thinking about what the next generation of web APIs will look like (or if there will be one at all), and I for one, would like to see more GraphQL.
+I've been doing a lot of thinking about what a new generation of web APIs would look like (or if there will be one at all), and I for one, would like to see more GraphQL.
 I'll try to articulate a few arguments for why it's a good idea that go beyond the common surface-level selling